MaibornWolff/dcos-airfield/README.md

 ### Requirements
 * DC/OS 1.11 or later
 * Marathon-LB
 * A wildcard DNS entry pointing at the loadbalancer.
-Each instance will be available using a random name as a subdomain of your wildcard domain.
+Each zeppelin instance will be available using a random name as a subdomain of your wildcard domain.
+As an example we will be using `*.zeppelin.mycorp`.
 * A Key-Value-Store to store the list of existing zeppelin instances.
 Currently supported are either [consul](https://www.consul.io/) or [etcd](https://coreos.com/etcd/).
-If you have neither installed we reccomend etcd as there is a [etcd package](https://universe.dcos.io/#/package/etcd/version/latest) available in the universe.
+If you have neither installed we recommend our [consul package](https://github.com/MaibornWolff/dcos-consul).
-* Enough available resources to run both Airfield and some Zeppelin instances (minimum: 3 cores, 10GB RAM).
+* Enough available resources to run both Airfield and one Zeppelin instance (minimum: 3 cores, 10GB RAM).

 Airfield requires access to the Marathon API to manage zeppelin instances.
 If you are running DC/OS Enterprise you need to create a serviceaccount for airfield: